Wales national rugby union team: Overall

 When the World Rugby Rankings were introduced in October 2003, Wales were ranked 8th.
 They rose to 7th in June 2004, before falling back to 8th in November that year.
 Following a Grand Slam win in the 2005 Six Nations, they rose to a ranking position of 5th.
 They fell to 9th by June 2006, and, after rising back to 8th by September, fell to 10th after the 2007 World Cup.
 A second Six Nations' Grand Slam in 2008 propelled them to 6th in the rankings, but following losses to South Africa in the mid-year and end-of-year internationals Wales slipped to 7th.
 Wales climbed to 4th after a win over Scotland in their first match of the 2009 Six Nations.
 They slumped to 9th in 2010 but rose back to 4th after their fourth place in the 2011 World Cup.
 Since then, Wales have ranked the majority of the time among the top six teams.
-They reached 2nd during the 2015 Rugby World Cup, before hitting top spot for the first time on 19 August 2019, after winning 15 of their last 16 games.
+They reached 2nd during the 2015 Rugby World Cup, before hitting top spot for the first time on 19 August 2019, after winning 15 of their last 17 games.

-Wales have won 401 of their 778 Test matches.
+Wales have won 408 of their 806 Test matches.
 Their biggest Test defeat was a 96–13 loss to South Africa in 1998, and their largest victory was a 98–0 defeat of Japan in 2004.
 Their record for most tries in a match is 16, scored against Portugal in 1994 – they also scored 102 points in this match, more than in any other Test.
-Wales' record for consecutive Test wins is 14, and for consecutive losses is 10.
+Wales' record for consecutive Test wins is 14, and for consecutive losses is 18.
+During this losing streak Wales suffered their second worst defeat in history, losing 14–68 to England.

-Below is table of the representative rugby matches played by a Wales national XV at test level up until 18 March 2023.
+Below is table of the representative rugby matches played by a Wales national XV at test level up until 16 November 2025.

 Players

 Current squad

-On 17 January 2023, Wales coach Warren Gatland named a 37-man squad for the Six Nations.
+On 21 October, head coach Steve Tandy named a 39-player squad for their 2025 Autumn Nations Series.

+On 27 October, Olly Cracknell was called into the squad to replace the injured Taulupe Faletau.

-On 24 January 2023, Scott Baldwin was called up to replace Dewi Lake.
+On 11 November, Harri Deaves was called into the squad to replace the injured Jac Morgan.